Marceloasf/java-certification/src/ocp/chapter/eighteen/c18-notes.md

 Luckily, all modern operating systems support what is known as multithreaded processing.
 The idea behind multithreaded processing is to allow an application or group of applications to execute multiple tasks at the same time.
 This allows tasks waiting for other resources to give way to other processing requests.

 Since its early days, Java has supported multithreaded programming using the Thread class.
-More recently, the Concurrency API was introduced.
-It included numerous classes for performing complex thread-based tasks.
+More recently, the Concurrency API was introduced, it included numerous classes for performing complex thread-based tasks.
 The idea was simple: managing complex thread interactions is quite difficult for even the most skilled developers; therefore, a set of reusable features was created.
 The Concurrency API has grown over the years to include numerous classes and frameworks to assist you in developing complex, multithreaded applications.

 > **Note:** Previous Java certifications exams expected you to know details about threads, such as thread life cycles.
 But now the exam instead covers the basics of threads but focuses more on your knowledge of the Concurrency API.

 The start of this chapter is about reviewing common terminology associated with threads:
-  - thread: Is the smallest unit of execution that can be scheduled by the operating system
+  - thread: Is the smallest unit of execution that can be scheduled by the operating system.
   - process: Is a group of associated threads that execute in the same, shared environment.
   - single-threaded process: Is one that contains exactly one thread.
   - multithreaded process: Is one that contains one or more threads.